mdscardigno/AllCardsOnDeck/README.md

 EACH PLAYER REVEALS A CARD FROM THE TOP OF THEIR STACK OBJECTS WE WILL NEED
 PLAYER THAT RUNS OUT OF CARDS FIRST WINS
+-Make a list of the 4 suits
+-Make a list of the 13 ranks
+-Make a new list of strings named 'Deck'
+-Make a loop that goes through the list 'suits'
+-For Clubs:
+Make a loop that goes through all the ranks and call this list 'ranks' for each rank, make a new string of the form $"{Rank of Suit}" //nested loop add that newly formed string to the end of the deck list

 Algorithm A
 -Make a new list of strings named `deck`